Explores current practices and trends in learning and development

 The role of HR and L&D in managing coaching activities

 HR and L&D departments have a central role to play in designing and managing coaching and mentoring within an organisation.
-The quality of coaching and the results it delivers depend on choosing appropriate coaches (line managers, other internal coaches or external consultants), managing relationships and evaluating success.
+The quality of coaching and the results it delivers depend on choosing appropriate coaches and mentors, managing relationships and evaluating success.

 HR and L&D practitioners need to understand when coaching and mentoring are appropriate and effective interventions in relation to other options.
-They also need to be clear about the different types of coaching and diagnostic tools/models and when each is appropriate.
-They should understand how to select appropriately qualified external coaches and mentors where required and match consultants to both the organisational culture and to the needs of particular individuals.
+They also need to explore the relevance, appropriateness and credibility of any diagnostic tools and models that are used.
+And they need to be clear on how to select appropriate external coaches and mentors.

 Useful contacts and further reading